Ultra-Fast Broadband (New Zealand): Partner companies

 The main partner is Chorus, which won 69% of the roll out area.
-Chorus was part of incumbent telco Spark but was split off into a separate company in order to participate in this project.
-CFH will invest NZ$929 million directly in Chorus with 50% being non-voting shares and 50% interest free loans.
+Chorus was part of the incumbent telco Telecom New Zealand; but Chorus Limited (the infrastructure arm) and Spark (the retail and cellphone arm) were split off into separate companies in order to participate in this project (Crown Fibre had successfully stared them down).

+CFH was to invest NZ$929 million in the form of interest free loans provided to Chorus.

-There are also three Local Fibre Companies (LFC).
-These are 50% owned by Crown Fibre and 50% by the local electricity lines company or local government.
+There are also three Local Fibre Companies (LFC) owned by local electricity lines companies or local government.
 They are: